-Dr. Arford has been teaching Chemistry at the college level at a variety of colleges in support of various health and engineering programs since 2003.
-At Apollo (Carrington) College, she taught Chemistry for the Dental Hygiene program.
-At DeVry, she taught three chemistry courses in support of the Clinical Laboratory Scientist program, at ASU and Scottsdale Community College, she taught majors organic chemistry to pre-med, pre-vet, pre-PA, and pre-pharm students.
-At Glendale Community College she teaches Fundamental Chemistry.
-At Grand Canyon University, from 2011-2015, she taught and was course lead for General Chemistry I and II for pre-med, forensic science, and engineering disciplines as well as Fundamental Chemistry for the nursing program.
-In 2017, she taught for AZ College of Nursing, Central Arizona College, SCC, GCC, and PVCC.
+Debra Arford has been teaching chemistry at the college level at a variety of colleges in support of various health and engineering programs since 2003.
+At Apollo (Carrington) College, she taught chemistry for the dental hygiene program.
+At DeVry, she taught three chemistry courses in support of the clinical laboratory scientist program, at ASU and Scottsdale Community College, she taught majors organic chemistry to pre-med, pre-vet, pre-PA, and pre-pharm students.
+At Glendale Community College she teaches fundamental chemistry.
+At Grand Canyon University, from 2011-2015, she taught and was course lead for General Chemistry I and II for pre-med, forensic science and engineering disciplines as well as Fundamental Chemistry for the nursing program.
+In 2017, she taught for AZ College of Nursing, Central Arizona College, SCC, GCC and PVCC.

-Not only has Dr. Arford taught Chemistry for over a decade, she has practiced it in the pharmaceutical industry (in development of an ultra pure standard for a co-compound of Cylastatin (antibiotic) at Merck and Company, Danville, PA in 1989; as part of the team to develop the first HIV vaccine, Crixivan, at Merck Sharp and Dohme Research Labs in the early 1990’s); and in the food and beverage industry as director of Quality Assurance (Three Rivers Bottling 1998 and Nutracea 2007).
+Not only has Arford taught chemistry for over a decade, she has practiced it in the pharmaceutical industry (in development of an ultra pure standard for a co-compound of Cylastatin (antibiotic) at Merck and Company, Danville, PA in 1989; as part of the team to develop the first HIV vaccine, Crixivan, at Merck Sharp and Dohme Research Labs in the early 1990’s); and in the food and beverage industry as director of quality assurance (Three Rivers Bottling 1998 and Nutracea 2007).

-Dr. Arford is prepared to take on the challenge of mentoring young learners with insight into the thought process, interpretation hurdles, and problem-solving ‘traps’ that accompany learning science and Chemistry in particular.
-She is excited to draw upon her repertoire and offer it to the enthused, eager young minds of ASU enrollment.
+Arford is prepared to take on the challenge of mentoring young learners with insight into the thought process, interpretation hurdles, and problem-solving ‘traps’ that accompany learning science and chemistry in particular.
+She is excited to draw upon her repertoire and offer it to the enthused, eager young minds at ASU.